Kazakh Museum of Folk Musical Instruments: Modern condition

-Today, there are more than 1000 items of instruments in collection of the museum, which are divided on 60 types of Kazakh national musical instruments.
+Today, there are more than 1,000 items of instruments in the museum's collection, which are divided into 60 types of Kazakh national musical instruments.
 The collection also includes instruments, which were owned by famous singers-improvisers and composers.
-The most ancient exhibits are dated back to the 17th century.
+The most ancient exhibits date back to the 17th century.

-From the outside the building is made of wood and resembles the traditional Russian building.
-Inside the decoration corresponds to classic Kazakh national patterns.
+From the outside, the building is made of wood and resembles the traditional Russian building.
+Inside, the decoration corresponds to classic Kazakh national patterns.
 In front of the building stands a sculpture of the narkobyz, a Kazakh bow instrument.

 Monument status

-April 4, 1979 decision of the executive committee of the Almaty City Council of People's Deputies building "House of Officers" (at that time) has acquired the status of a monument of history and culture, and was placed under the protection of the state.
+The April 4, 1979 decision of the executive committee of the Almaty City Council of People's Deputies building "House of Officers" (at that time) has acquired the status of a monument of history and culture, and was placed under the protection of the state.

 On January 26, 1982, the building (at that time, the Republican Puppet Theater) was included in the list of historical and cultural monuments of national significance of the Kazakh SSR.

 On November 25, 1993, it became part of the Almaty State Historical-Architectural and Memorial Reserve.
 New construction is prohibited on the territory of the reserve.
 Reconstruction of objects is possible only with the permission of the Ministry of Culture and Sports of Kazakhstan.

 On September 27, 2006, the mayor of the city, Imangali Tasmagambetov, issued a decree, which proposed to the Government of Kazakhstan to exclude the museum building (Proletarskaya street, 24) from the State List of Historical and Cultural Monuments of Almaty, as a monument of local importance.
 This resolution was rejected, since the building had been a monument of historical and cultural significance of national importance since 1982.

 Administration

 Before the collapse of the USSR, the museum was managed by the Ministry of Culture of the Kazakh SSR.
 Then it was under republican control and was managed by the Ministry of Culture of the Republic of Kazakhstan.
-Then in 2012, it was withdrawn from the republican management of the Ministry of Culture and transferred to the municipal management of the Department of Culture of the Akimat of Almaty.
+In 2012, it was withdrawn from the republican management of the Ministry of Culture and transferred to the municipal management of the Department of Culture of the Akimat of Almaty.